tblagarrett/CMPM-121-Final-Game-Phaser/README.md

 3. Push the changes
 4. Check github actions and pages

+# General Game Info:

+- This is a 2D top-down gardening simulator with a simple control scheme reliant entirely on keypresses.
+- The garden is organized in a 10 x 10 grid that the player can navigate through in individual steps.
+- Each step also moves time forward by one time step which triggers environmental changes.
+- Each cell receives a random amount of sun and water each time step but only stores the water.
+- The player can sow a plant in each cell which will randomly be 1 of 3 available types of plants and the plants themselves store sunlight and water provided by the cell it inhabits each turn.
+- Plants have 3 different available types that have different requirements for each to reach the next growth stage.
+  - The maximum number of growth stages differ between plants and each plant has different sun and water requirements to progress to each stage.
+  - All plants require at least 2 neighboring plants to be able to progress to the next possible stage.
+- Upon reaching the maximum possible growth stage, the player can reap/harvest the plant when standing in the corresponding cell.
+- The game reaches completion when the player can successfully reap 10 plants.

+## Programming Practices:

+- Tools used:
+  - Github Actions
+  - Prettier
+  - Phaser (JavaScript Compatible Template)
+  - Phaser (TypeScript Compatible Template)
+  - Webpack to allow dev updates without changing the build

 # Devlog Entry - 12/2/2024

 ## How we satisfied the software requirements